stefalda/localized-strings/README.md

   en:{
     question:"I'd like {0} and {1}, or just {0}",
     questionWithReferences:"I'd like $ref{fridge.bread} and $ref{fridge.butter}, or just $ref{fridge.bread}",
-    ...
-    login: 'login',
-    onlyForMembers: 'You have to {0} in order to use our app',
-    bold: 'bold',
-    iAmText: 'I am {0} text',
-    ...
     january: 'January',
     currentDate: 'The current date is {month} {day}, {year}!',
     fridge: {